-Implementer: Ministry of Transportation

-a) Significant: Picton (IPZ 1)

-b) Moderate and Low:

-WHPA A, B, C and D and IPZ 1, 2 and 3(a) - Madoc, Tweed, Deloro, Peats Point, Belleville, Point Anne, Deseronto, Napanee, Ameliasburgh, Picton and Bayside.

-Refer to Impervious Surface Area Maps in the Assessment Reportto determine exact areas where policies apply.
+Implementer: Ministry of Transportation Applicable Areas: This policy applies to the following areas: a) Significant: Picton (IPZ 1) b) Moderate and Low: WHPA A, B, C and D and IPZ 1, 2 and 3(a) - Madoc, Tweed, Deloro, Peats Point, Belleville, Point Anne, Deseronto, Napanee, Ameliasburgh, Picton and Bayside.
+Refer to Impervious Surface Area Maps in the Assessment Report to determine exact areas where policies apply.
 For Bayside refer to the Trent Conservation Coalition's Assessment Report.
 Tools: Specify Action pursuant to Section 26 of Ontario Regulation 287/07.

-Legal Effect: Strategic (for significant) - See Appendix C, List K

-Strategic (for moderate and low) - See Appendix C, List J

-Effective Date: Within one year of the Plan, or any plan amendment, as applicable, taking
+Legal Effect: Strategic (for significant) - See Appendix C, List K Strategic (for moderate and low) - See Appendix C, List J Effective Date: Within one year of the Plan, or any plan amendment, as applicable, taking effect.